Soran03/ISOConnect/README.md

 ---

-Thank you for checking out the Car Rental App!
+Thank you for checking out ISOConnect!
 We hope you find it useful and easy to use.